 That’s only a portion.
 It goes on like this.
 The place saw a ton of talented people train there.
 Chris Benoit was only one of many.
 It was through his work there that Chris made his way to Stampede Wrestling, quickly becoming a homegrown star.
 His career in the promotion began in 1985.

 While working in Japan, Chris Benoit had a match with Eddie Guerrero.
-During the bout, Chris kicked Eddie in the head, knocking him out cold, beginning a personal friendship between the two.
-Along with Dean Malenko, they became known as “The Three Amigos.”
+Chris kicked Eddie in the head during the bout, knocking him out cold, beginning a personal friendship between the two.
+Along with Dean Malenko, they became known as "The Three Amigos."

 Part 2 – Chris Benoit Coming To America: WCW and ECW

-Chris Benoit made his first appearance in WCW back in June of 1992 as part of a tournament for the NWA World Tag Team Championships.
+Chris Benoit made his first appearance in WCW back in June of 1992 as part of an NWA World Tag Team Championships tournament.
 He teamed with Biff Wellington, a fellow Canadian.
 They were defeated by Brian Pillman and Jushin Thunder Liger in the first round of Clash of the Champions XIX.

-He was introduced by Brian Pillman as a take no shit type of heel, in an effort to bring a new dynamic to “the alliance to end Hulkamania.”
+He was introduced by Brian Pillman as a take no s*** type of heel to bring a new dynamic to "the alliance to end Hulkamania."
 This alliance saw the Horsemen working with The Dungeon of Doom, led by Kevin Sullivan.
 Anyone familiar with Benoit’s story knows this is a massive turning point in his life.